josedomingos919/Master_JavaScript_and_Firebase_Firestore_udemy/README.md

 <br>

 ## Requisitos
-No coding experience is required in this course
+- No coding experience is required in this course
-Basic HTML/ CSS knowledge is an advantage, but not a must All you need is a computer
+- Basic HTML/ CSS knowledge is an advantage, but not a must
-Descrição
-This is a JavaScript course for everybody.
+- All you need is a computer

 # JavaScript is everywhere